 We will be following the guidelines set forth by public health authorities to protect the people we serve.
-As we have experienced in the last three months, these guidelines can change rapidly.
+As we have experienced in the last year, these guidelines can change rapidly.
 This filing period, you can expect the following:

-- Phone meetings to initialize the process - Appointments required to finalize documents - A possible limit to the number of people allowed in the lobby at one time
+- Phone meetings to initialize the process - Appointments required to finalize documents - A limit to the number of people allowed in the facility at any one time